jeBoyKevin/kwetter/backend/accountservice/README.md

 Some trade-offs have to be made with this approach:

 - More vulnerable to XSS attacks
-- Access token can contain outdated authorization claims (e.g when some of the user privileges are revoked)
+- Access token can contain outdated authorization claims (e.g when some of the account privileges are revoked)
 - Access tokens can grow in size in case of increased number of claims
 - File download API can be tricky to implement
 - True statelessness and revocation are mutually exclusive